Grain higher, livestock mixed

 Continue Reading Below

 Beef was mixed and pork was higher on the Chicago Mercantile Exchange.
-June live cattle was up .17 cents at $1.3137 a pound; August feeder cattle fell .85 cent at $1.5395 a pound; while June lean hogs rose .40 cent at $.8202 a pound.
+June live cattle was off .12 cents at $1.3125 a pound; August feeder cattle rose .22 cent at $1.5417 a pound; while June lean hogs rose .45 cent at $.8247 a pound.